-Sadistic Choice: The Gravidus Dilemma was trying to create this for the players.
+Sadistic Choice: The Gradivus Dilemma was trying to create this for the players.
 Either support the Corpus, sacrificing a number of sleeping Tenno they managed to get their hands on, but prevent the Grineer from growing stronger.
-Or support the Grineer to free said Tenno but allow them to grow stronger creating an inbalance of power in the solar system.
-Players were less than happy when they didn't got the a third option.
+Or support the Grineer to free said Tenno but allow them to grow stronger creating an imbalance of power in the solar system.
+Players were less than happy when they didn't get a third option.

 To make the choice all the more problematic in hindsight.
 A new trailer shows Corpus leader Alad V. cutting an Excalibur Warframe with Tenno inside in 6 parts to sell them individualy, hinting on the fate that would have been possible for the sleeping Tenno.